serverlessworkflow/specification/specification.md

 conforms to the latest specification release version.

-The Serverless Workflow specification does not mandate a specific versioning strategy for the top level and actions subflowRef definitions `version` property.
+The Serverless Workflow specification does not mandate a specific versioning strategy for the top level and actions subflowRef definitions `version` properties.
 It does not mandate the use of a versioning strategy at all.
 We do recommend however that you do use a versioning strategy for your workflow definitions especially in production environments.